Free State Project: History

+Free Town Project

+In 2004, during and shortly after the Free Town Project was active in Grafton County, there were three bear attacks.
+Several media outlets have said that there was a relationship between the Free Town Project and the bear attacks, and a book was written on the subject by local state reporter Matt Hongoltz-Hetling.
+The Free Town Project attracted significant attention from the media after cutting police, road, and fire services, camping in "non-traditional housing" in the woods, and attempting to pass measures to withdraw from the local school district and declare the town a "United Nations free zone".
+It also saw an increase in lawsuits against the town by Free Towners, an increase in crime, the first two murders in the town's history, and an increase in sex offenders living in town.

 In 2005, members of the Free Town Project were also briefly involved with Mentone, Texas.
 Mentone is in Loving County, at the time the least populous county in the United States.
 Three men, Lawrence Pendarvis, Bobby Emory, and Don Duncan, claimed to have bought 126 acres (51 ha) of land and registered to vote there, although the sheriff determined that the land was not sold to the group, as no deed had been filed at the county courthouse.
-He contacted the sellers who said that the land had been sold to other buyers, after which the sheriff filed misdemeanor charges against the three men and threatened to arrest them if they returned.
+He contacted the sellers, who said that the land had been sold to other buyers, after which the sheriff filed misdemeanor charges against the three men and threatened to arrest them if they returned.

-On 3 February 2016, the Free State Project announced via social media that 20,000 people had signed the Statement of Intent.
+On February 3, 2016, the Free State Project announced via social media that 20,000 people had signed the Statement of Intent.
 In a press conference later that day, then FSP president Carla Gericke officially announced that the move had been triggered and that signers were expected to follow up on their pledge.
 This concluded the Free Town Project, and the Free State Project organization changed focus from recruiting signers to encouraging them to move to New Hampshire, stating "we want 20,000 movers".